 Business transformation: 4 steps to bridge business and IT

 IT plays an increasing role in long-term business transformation.
 Most organizations have great expectations when it comes to their IT investments, hoping for reduced costs, standardized processes, enhanced productivity, improved workflow and communications, and the possibility to implement new business strategies and gain competitive advantage.
-However, a large number of IT implementation projects fail, causing loss of money and profitability, internal mistrust and leaving a bitter after taste.
+However, a large number of ERP projects fail, causing loss of money and profitability, internal mistrust and leaving a bitter after taste.
 Too many new systems turn out not to support business procedures, resulting in missed opportunities to drive revenues, grow market shares and increase speed of business Why?
 Well, mostly because of a disconnection between business and IT, characterized by siloes, little shared understanding or focus and lack of common business goals.